Ashe/4D-Geometry-Viewer/README.md

 ## How do I use it?
 Use `WASD` to move the camera with `space` and `c` to go upwards and downwards.
 Hold down the `right-mouse-button` and move the mouse to look around.

 Pick a polytope from the menubar in the top left and then use the transformation window to manipulate it.
-Changing the settings of the 4D camera will also change the appearance of the object - I highly reccomend translating the shape in 4D and then moving the 4D camera to re-centre it!
+Changing the settings of the 4D camera will also change the appearance of the object - I highly recommend translating the shape in 4D and then moving the 4D camera to re-centre it!

 ## How do I compile it?
 This project was created using [`CMake`](https://cmake.org/) to be cross-platform.